 Jamaica Fiwi Roots

-It's been said: "No matter where in the world you go, there is likely a Jamaican living there..."
+It's been said: "No matter where in the world you go, you're likely to find a Jamaican there..."

 History often records migration as a simple movement from one coordinate to another—a change of address written into a ledger.
 But for Jamaicans in the wake of the 1838 Emancipation, leaving the island was rarely a simple choice; it was a grueling, highly calculated, and pragmatic strategy for survival.